itantik/react-redux-cases/README.md

 };
 ```

-`ReduxCase` obtains the redux dispatch and getState functions with additional arguments. `useReduxCaseStatus` passes all arguments to the case function. `runParams` comes from the `run` function.
+`ReduxCase` obtains the redux dispatch and getState functions with additional arguments. `useReduxCaseState` passes all arguments to the case function. `runParams` comes from the `run` function.

 ```typescript
 declare type ReduxCase<Res, Err, S, P, O extends CaseOptions> = (